alltheseas/Bugstr-TS/README.md

 # Bugstr-TS (POC)

+🚧 ```Proceed with caution: Bugstr-TS is proof of concept stage, and has not been reviewed by a professional developer``` 🚧

 Minimal browser SDK for sending crash reports as [NIP-17 giftwrapped DMs](https://github.com/nostr-protocol/nips/blob/master/17.md) using [nostr-tools](https://github.com/nbd-wtf/nostr-tools).
 Ships:
 - `init` – configure Bugstr (developer npub, relays, env/release, redaction, confirm hook)
 - `captureException` – build payload, redact, confirm with user, and send via NIP-17